Efficient $GW$ band structure calculations using Gaussian basis functions and application to atomically thin transition-metal dichalcogenides: GW band structure of , , WS , WS

 \section{\textit{GW} band structure of $\text{MoS}_\text{2}$, $\text{MoSe}_\text{2}$, WS$_\text{2}$, WS$\text{e}_\text{2}$}

 We employ our $GW$ algorithm to compute the band structure of $\text{MoS}_\text{2}$, $\text{MoSe}_\text{2}$, WS$_\text{2}$ and WS$\text{e}_\text{2}$ using two sets of parameters: an aug-SZV-MOLOPT basis with light settings and an aug-DZVP-MOLOPT basis with tight settings, as shown in Fig.~\ref{fig4}.
 For comparison, we also include band structures computed using a reference plane-wave-based implementation (BerkeleyGW) with 8 empty bands.
 The overall \DHP{qualitative} agreement is \DHP{good}; for quantitative assessment, we focus on the band gap at the K-point (see {Table}~\ref{t1}).
 With the aug-DZVP-MOLOPT basis and tight settings, the $GW$ band gaps agree with the plane-wave results on average within 50~meV. \ASH{The agreement varies across the four materials, and is better for materials containing sulfur (20~meV) than materials containing selenium (75~meV).
-Note that this discrepancy is also observed between the plane-wave codes (Table~\ref{t1}), as the average deviation is 10~meV for the materials containing sulfur and 30~meV for the materials containing selenium.} For the aug-SZV-MOLOPT basis and light settings, the average agreement is 70~meV. \ASH{This shows that one can achieve decent numerical precision of $GW$ band structures using the relatively small aug-SZV-MOLOPT basis set.
+Note that this discrepancy is also observed between the plane-wave codes (Table~\ref{t1}), as the average deviation is 10~meV for the materials containing sulfur and 30~meV for the materials containing selenium.} For the aug-SZV-MOLOPT basis and light settings, the average agreement is 70~meV. \ASH{This shows that one can achieve decent numerical precision of $GW$ band structures using the relatively small aug-SZV-MOLOPT basis set. \reviewnew{The observed material dependence of the $GW$ band gaps can be rationalized by several factors.
+First, some differences are already present at the DFT level with gaps that differ by 5 meV for MoS\textsubscript{2} and up to 30 meV for WSe\textsubscript{2} (Table~\ref{t1}).
+The fact that, already at the DFT level with SOC, the differences between the codes are relatively minor in MoS\textsubscript{2} explains, at least in a naïve way, the better agreement among codes after applying the $GW$ correction for this material compared to WSe\textsubscript{2}.
+Second, the different implementations of SOC in each code (and their corresponding basis sets) can lead to slight differences in the computed dielectric screening, which then propagate to the final $GW$ band gaps.
+Finally, as noted above, deviations are stronger in selenium-based TMDCs compared to sulfur-based ones.
+Selenium is more polarizable than sulfur and has more spatially extended valence orbitals, making selenium-based TMDCs more sensitive to how high-energy and local-field effects are represented. }